 Sophie is snatched from her orphanage early one morning by the B.F.G.
 (Big Friendly Giant), whom she witnesses engaged in mysterious activities, and whisked away to Giant Country.
 She is soon put at ease, as she learns that B.F.G.'s job is to collect, catalogue and deliver pleasant dreams to children.
 She joins him that night, but the mean giants follow them, planning to eat the children.
 Sophie enlists the help of the Queen, by making up a dream for her, and with the backing of the armed forces, they defeat the mean giants.
 Written by

 Cynan Rees <email@example.com>

-Following an altercation with the other Giants, just before he shows Sophie 'dream country', the BFG states that "human beans" (sic) are the only animal to kill each other.
-In actuality, there are a vast number of animals which kill other animals of the same species.
+BFG states that humans are the only animal to kill each other.
+In fact, there are a vast number of animals which kill other animals of the same species.
+Cats, which the BFG specifically mentions, are well known for killing members of their own species (BFG has said that he has little education.)
 See more »

 Was this review helpful to you?